 If you’re prepared to pay for your email discussion list then there are plenty of options.
 The granddaddy of them all is Listserv from LSoft.
 Listserv has been around for decades (it pre-dates the web) and is used by thousands of organisations managing groups with millions of members, if it’s scale you need then Listserv has to be your top choice.
 However, as you can see from the illustrated price above, around $1600 per year for just 300 members, this capacity comes at a cost.

 If you don't have millions of members there are a few options to choose from.
 Gaggle Mail sells itself as the easiest way to setup up and run a group email list.
 It has a slick, intuitive interface that works great on all screen sizes.
 You can get your group up and running in seconds and your members will appreciate its simplicity and power.

 SimpleList.com is another strong contender with a similar feature set to Gaggle Mail and also offers support for large groups, it has a plain but functional UI.
 Also there’s Mail-List.com which can operate and the same kind of scale as a Listserv with lower cost but also less pedigree.

 Others worth mentioning are EmailDodo which takes a cheap and cheerful approach, it’s quite limited in features and has a basic UI but it is good value.
 Groups.io is interesting; it provides group email along with other group tools, it feels slightly unfinished but does offer a wide range of features and exposes a public list of all available groups.

-In conclusion if you run hundreds of groups for tens of thousands of members and you have the budget choose Listserv by LSoft alternatively large groups are supported well at Mail-List.com.
+In conclusion if you run thousands of groups for hundreds of thousands of members and you have the budget choose Listserv by LSoft.

-However if you’re just running a few groups with less than 1000 member then in terms of pure simplicity and power Gaggle Mail takes a lot of beating.
+However, if you’re running from one to one hundred groups with up to 50,000 members, then in terms of pure simplicity and power Gaggle Mail takes a lot of beating.